 Beyond the free trial, Daystack has two monthly payment plans based on the number of notes you require.

-Alternative to Daystack: Slim Organizer, a web-based task and event planner.
+Alternative to Daystack: Slim Organizer [No Longer Available], a web-based task and event planner.

 Once you have tweaked their minimal settings and UI to your satisfaction, bare-bones apps can help you eliminate annoying distractions and really focus.
 Finding the right ones might take quite a bit of experimentation, but once you do find such apps, you hardly notice them because they blend in so beautifully with your workflow.

 Which apps make your day simpler?
 Which of them make the web a little less overwhelming for you?
 Let us know in the comments.